GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 The readers element of the controller configuration maps a logical reader instance to a physical reader port on a blade in a controller.

+A reader can be configured to be in a specific operational mode.
+The reader can be commanded to change its mode at any time, a trigger based on a time schedule would be a common example.
+This property sets the default mode the reader will operate in.
+The available operational modes are:

+- **tokenOnly** – Only the token number is required.
+- **tokenAndPin** – Both a token number and PIN verification is required.
+- **tokenViaKeypadAndPin** - Both token number and PIN verification is required.
+  Optionally, the token number can be entered using the keypad.
+- **disabled** – All reads from the reader will be ignored.

 ````json
 {
     "controller": {